 The source of ineffectiveness can be caused mainly by the difference in the settlement date of the hedging instruments and the hedged items, and that the budget becomes less than the hedging instruments.
-For the years ended December 31, 2018 and 2017, there was no ineffectiveness recognized in profit or loss.
+For the years ended December 31, 2018 and 2017, there was no ineffectiveness recognized in profit or loss iii.
+Interest rate risk